ecodiv/GRASS-QGIS-legends/README.md

 ## GIS colour / legend files

-Colour and legend files in QGIS, GRASS and sld format.
+A collection of color and legend files in QGIS, GRASS and sld format.
 Below a brief description of the legend files available.

+Download the collection using the download link, or use git.
+With the latter, you can easily update to the latest versions of all styles.

+Feel free to send pull requests if you want to add to this collection.
+For sharing QGIS styles, make sure to check out the [QGIS resource sharing plugin](http://www.akbargumbira.com/qgis_resources_sharing/).

 ### Color files for GRASS rasters legend files